AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Wisconsin has a fairly low minimum requirement for property damage liability: $10,000 per accident.
 That might sound like a big chunk of money, but it’s important to keep in mind that most new vehicles cost far more than this.
 If you’re found at-fault in an accident where you cause significant damage to (or total) someone else’s new or expensive vehicle, the $10k minimum limit might not be enough to cover their damages.
 As a result, you could end up paying quite a bit out of pocket to cover the difference.
 We recommend getting more than the minimum limits, if possible.

-Cheapest Car Insurance in Wisconsin for Teen Drivers: USAA and Erie
+Cheapest Car Insurance in Wisconsin for Teen Drivers: USAA and American Family

-USAA also provides the cheapest insurance for teen drivers, with an average of $2,614 per year.
-Erie and American Family have the next-lowest average annual rates: $3,044 and $3,056, respectively, or around 34 percent below the state average.
+USAA also has the cheapest insurance for teen drivers, with an average of $2,864 per year.
+American Family and Erie have the next-lowest average annual rates: $3,204 and $4,031, respectively.

 Wisconsin